The Void (2016 film): Plot

 James flees from a farmhouse and escapes into the woods.
 A screaming woman tries to follow, but is wounded by a gunshot.
 Lying on the ground, she is doused with gasoline and set on fire by Vincent and Simon.
 Deputy Sheriff Daniel Carter is on duty, sitting in his patrol car when he finds James crawling along the road and rushes him to the local hospital, which has been largely abandoned following a fire, where his estranged wife Allison Fraser works as a nurse.
 At the hospital are Dr. Richard Powell, nurse Beverly, intern Kim, pregnant patient Maggie, her grandfather Ben, and patient Cliff; with the staff at the hospital working as a skeleton crew.
 Daniel discovers an entranced Beverly murdering Cliff, her face flayed of skin.
 Beverly moves toward Daniel who shoots her dead.
 Daniel collapses due to a seizure and experiences a strange vision.

 State trooper Mitchell enters the hospital to collect James after discovering the bloody scene at the farmhouse.
 Daniel goes outside to call in Beverly's death from his patrol car but is tackled and stabbed by a robed cultist.
 He manages to return to the hospital as cultists surround the building.
 James, Daniel, and Mitchell find that Beverly's corpse has transformed into a tentacled creature.
 Vincent and Simon enter the lobby and hold the group at gunpoint, demanding to get to James.
-James takes Maggie hostage to protect himself and stabs Powell, who falls to the floor.
+James takes Maggie hostage to protect himself and stabs Powell, who falls to the floor and dies.
 The Beverly-Creature appears and takes Mitchell, its tentacles penetrating his body.
 Vincent and Simon kill the Beverly-Creature and regroup with the others in the lobby, setting Mitchell's body on fire.
 Vincent and Simon accompany Daniel to retrieve a shotgun from a patrol car, while Allison ventures into the basement to collect medical supplies for delivering Maggie's baby.
-Powell manages to capture Allison.
+Powell, no longer dead, manages to capture Allison.
 Daniel and Vincent go to search for her and find photographs and files indicating Powell was the cult's leader.
-Powell phones Daniel, taunting him and mentioning the vision Daniel experienced while unconscious.
+Powell phones Daniel from the in-house morgue, taunting him and mentioning the vision Daniel experienced while unconscious.